Alecsis/homelab-traefik-authentik/authentik/readme.md

 ```
 - "traefik.http.routers.traefik-dashboard.middlewares=authentik@file"
 ```
-New redirect to make anyone requesting a service to redirect to traefik login!.
+A new redirect will be made to redirect anyone requesting a service to Traefik login!

-In your traefik compose directory it should look like this:
+In your traefik compose directory it should look like this: <br/>
 ![image](https://github.com/user-attachments/assets/9f51d19f-0657-47d2-85b6-1ff19299b68c)

-And under conf there should be a headers.yaml for the coded redirecting to Authentik
+And under conf there should be headers.yaml for the coded redirecting to Authentik